Sigma Alpha Epsilon Fraternity Service Center is dedicated to building working relationships and connections with our campus partners.

 Educational Programs

 In 1935, SAE was the first Fraternity to develop and implement a National Leadership School for our members.
-Today, we offer our annual Ritual Academy and Leadership School.
+Today, we offer our annual DeVotie Ritual Institute and John O. Moseley Leadership School.
 These programs are available to all of our members throughout their undergraduate experience.
 Each program is based on leadership theory and builds leadership competencies and skills to set members up for success.
 Every graduating participant from one of our programs receives a Competency Guide detailing the skills and competencies they gained by participating in the event to market themselves for their future career/professional endeavors through their resume and/or interviewing process.
 We are invested in our members’ future, and our programs prepare them to lead on campus and in their future careers.
 Follow these links to learn more about our programs, scholarships, and chapter awards.

 Stay Connected